 Lakeshore United FC offer numerous programs throughout the course of a year.
 These are typically a series of weekly or bi-weekly events such as practices, clinics, and/or games where players make a committment for a several weeks or up to a full year.
 For the 2019-20 season, LUFC Programming includes: Jr Stars, Academy, Recreation, Select, Futsal, and TOPSoccer.

-The Juniors Program is a fun 5-session program held each spring and fall for 4K thru 2nd Grade players.
-One of the main goals of the Stars program is to provide a safe, inclusive, and structured play so that our youngest athletes can be encouraged and grow in their first organized soccer experience.
+The Juniors Program is a fun, 5-session program held each spring and fall for 4K thru 2nd Grade players.
+One of the main goals of the Juniors Program is to provide a safe, inclusive, and structured play so that our youngest athletes can be encouraged and grow in their first organized soccer experience.

 The goals of the Academy Program are to teach and develop the players in a positive, creative, fun and challenging environment.
 Teams will train in a pool format with smaller, flexible game day rosters to facilitate competition and participation.

-The Community Soccer Program is for all area youth from 3rd through 8th grade .
+The Community Soccer Program is for all area youth from 1st through 8th grade.
 The purpose of community soccer is to provide and foster organized youth soccer for girls and boys at a fun yet challenging level.
 The philosophy of our program is to promote participation, emphasize sportsmanship and develop skills with an appreciation for the game of soccer.

-The programming year includes both the Fall and Spring sessions for 3rd through 8th grade with approximately 16 games total - all occurring on Saturday mornings or early afternoons.
-Teams also get the opportunity to compete in the annual LUFC Community Soccer Tournament every fall.
+The programming year includes both the Fall and Spring sessions for 1st through 8th grade with approximately 16 games total - occurring on Saturday mornings or early afternoons.
+Teams also get the opportunity to compete in the annual LUFC Community Soccer Tournament.

-LUFC Recreation Coaches are all SafeSport certified, and receive support and training from Director of Coaching, Jonathan Greenfield.
-All coaches have the opportunity to continue their training with sponsored courses from US Soccer, which offers licensing programs from Grassroots through Professional.
+Community Soccer coaches are all SafeSport certified, and receive support and training from Director of Coaching, Jonathan Greenfield.
+All coaches have the opportunity to continue their training with sponsored courses from US Soccer and WYSA, which offers licensing programs from Grassroots through Professional.

 Lakeshore United FC offers a higher level of competition in its Select Program for U11 - U19 Girls and Boys.
 Playing on a LUFC Select team requires a year-long commitment by the player and their family.
 Each team is coached by a USSF/WYSA licensed coach and will receive training led by LUFC’s Director of Coaching, Jonathan Greenfield.